apache/libcloud/docs/index.rst

 .. note::

-    Unless noted otherwise, all of the examples and code snippters in the documentation are licensed under the `Apache 2.0 license`_.
+    Unless noted otherwise, all of the examples and code snippets in the documentation are licensed under the `Apache 2.0 license`_.

 .. _`Apache 2.0 license`: https://www.apache.org/licenses/LICENSE-2.0.html